Regularisation of Currents with Mass Control and Singular Morse Inequalities: Preliminaries to Theorem

 on $B_k$ with a weight containing the term $2(n+1)\, \log|z-x_0|$ which forces the solution $g$ to vanish to order at least $2$ at $x_0$.
 Specifically, if $h_{jk}$ is a holomorphic function on $B_j \cup B_k$ such that $h_j - h_k =\mbox{Re}\, h_{jk}$ on $B_j \cap B_k$, we can find a solution $g$ to the above equation on $B_k$ satisfying H\"ormander's $L^2$ estimates with the strictly psh weight:

 Now set $f_k:=\theta f_j - g$ which is easily seen to satisfy the requirements.
-The precise estimate of the solution $g$ gives the uniform upper estimate of $\varphi_{j, \, m}- \varphi_{k, \, m}$ on $B''_j \cap B''_k$ by ${\cal O}(\frac{1}{m})$ which implies the existence of a constant $C_1(\delta)>0$ satisfying the patching condition (\ref{eqn:patching}).
+The precise estimate of the solution $g$ gives the uniform upper estimate of $\varphi_{j, \, m}- \varphi_{k, \, m}$ on $B''_j \cap B''_k$ by $O(\frac{1}{m})$ which implies the existence of a constant $C_1(\delta)>0$ satisfying the patching condition (\ref{eqn:patching}).
 The details are left to the reader.

 The loss of positivity incurred in $T_m$ with respect to the original $T$ can be seen to be at most $\frac{C}{m}$ as in [Pop04] thanks to the form $\gamma$ being closed.
 This proves $(a)$.
-That the approximating currents $T_m:=dd^c\varphi_m$ constructed through this patching procedure satisfy the condition $(b)$ on Monge-Amp\`ere masses follows from the local Theorem \ref{The:masses} proved in the previous section.
-Theorem \ref{The:zerolreg} is thus proved. $\Box$
+That the approximating currents $T_m:=dd^c\varphi_m$ constructed through this patching procedure satisfy the condition $(b)$ on Monge-Amp\`ere masses follows from the local construction (\ref{eqn:masses}) of the previous subsection.